scottslowe/lowescott.github.io/_posts/2014-10-08-technology-short-take-45.md

 * Single-process containers or multi-process containers?
 [This site](http://phusion.github.io/baseimage-docker/) presents a convincing argument for multi-process containers; have a look.

 * Tired of hearing about containers yet?
 Oh, come on, you know you love them!
 You love them so much you want to run them on your OS X laptop.
-Wellread [this post](http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide) for all the gory details.
+Well, read [this post](http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide) for all the gory details.

 ## Storage